Shopping Cart

 Environmental damage

-Ingredients associated with human rights violations: Ingredients such as mica, palm oil, or shea butter are sometimes produced using child labor, forced labor, and precarious working conditions.
+Ingredients associated with human rights violations: Ingredients such as mica, palm oil, or shea butter are sometimes produced through child labor, forced labor, and precarious working conditions.
 We only use such ingredients if we can rule out such working conditions through certifications or similar means.

 Animal suffering